GF-Estonian/GF-Estonian/data/README.md

 	# Use the WordNet tix-file
 	cat kb67a-utf8.tix |

-	# Keep only adjectives but exclude hyphenated words
+	# Keep only adjectives (exclude entries with spaces and hyphens)
-	estwn-to-etsyn.bash a | grep -v "-" |
+	estwn-to-etsyn.bash a |

 	# Detect the compound structure (but do not guess)
 	sed "s/ \/\/.*//" | sed "s/.* //" | etmrf -cio utf8 -P |